 There are number of scholarships, studentships and Travel awards available by application, to current Girton members and prospective students.

-- They are open to students who have graduated or will have graduated before 1st October of the year they apply, and who nominate Girton as their first or second choice College.
+- They are open to students who have graduated or will have graduated before 1st October of the year they apply.

 - A first-class degree is almost always required and election will be conditional on the candidate being granted Postgraduate Student status by the University of Cambridge.

 - The value of the awards is determined by University and College fees and the University’s recommended maintenance figure.
 Income from other sources, that a successful candidate may have, may also be taken into account.

 - The College may in certain circumstances split a Scholarship between two or more students.
 Students in receipt of full funding are not eligible to apply.

 - Final decisions are made in June and the scholarships are usually applicable to courses commencing in the Michaelmas term.

 - The Postgraduate Research Scholarship is open to all students in any subject.
 The value of the award for this year is likely to be approximately £10,500.
 It is awarded, in the first instance, for one year but may be renewed for further periods up to three years.
 In exceptional cases it can be extended to four years.

 - The Ruth Whaley Scholarship is available to outstanding students of non-EU/UK citizenship undertaking an Arts subject.
 The scholarship is worth approximately £3,300 and intended to contribute towards maintenance costs.